Onewheel First time riding guide and travel log

 First few km:

-I found the most comfortable riding position to have my feet planted in the middle of the pads.
+I found the most comfortable riding position is to have my feet planted in the middle of the pads.
 At first I have been riding with stiff legs but now Im trying to bend my knees more.

 Im experiencing wobbles.
 One wobble topled my board but I was able to jump off in time.
 Im bending my knees but its still scary.
 Max speed is 10 km/h.